AristotleRazak/s-processor-school-management-system/README.md

 ### How to Record/Pay Fees
 1. Go to **Accounting**
 2. Click **Pay Fees**
-3. select class
+3. select the class
-4. click the paying column for the target student
+4. click on the paying column for the target student
 5. Enter amount paid
 6. Click **OK** or press Enter to save